HidayatRivai2020/camunda-7/camunda-modeler/7.21/README.md

   - Represents the termination of a process due to an error or exceptions
   - Allow users to handle and report errors that occur during process of execution

-### Message Event
+### Message Events
+- Start Event
-- Start : initiates process instance when a specific message is received
+  - Initiates process instance when a specific message is received
+  - Serves as the trigger for starting the process
+  - The process instance started and executed when the designated message is received
+- Intermediate Event
-- Intermediate : a point within the process where a message is expected and received
+  - a point within the process where a message is expected and received
+  - Can be used to trigger certain actions or to synchronize process flows based on the receipt of a specific message
+- End Event
-- End : end a process instance when a specific message is received
+  - End a process instance when a specific message is received
+  - Serves as the trigger for ending process
+  - The process instance send message to receiving message event when the designed message to receiving message event

+### Timer Events
+- Timer Start Event
+  - Initiates a process instance at a specified time or after a defined duration
+  - Serves as the trigger for starting the process based on a timer
+- Timer Intermediate Event
+  - Represents a point within the process where a specific action or activity is triggered based on a timer.
+  - Allows to delay or schedule activities within the process

 ## Taskbar